-The goals of CPHL's Fraud Prevention and Identification policy include: identifying both internal and external risk areas and vulnerabilities; preventing contracts with, or employment of, excluded persons/entities; contractually requiring compliance with applicable laws and NYSDOH/CMS contract terms; and, using data analysis, monitoring and auditing procedures to detect, prevent and correct fraud, waste and abuse.
+The goals of Centers Plan for Healthy Living's CPHL Fraud Prevention and Identification policy include: identifying risk areas and vulnerabilities, both internal and external; preventing contracts with or employment of debarred persons; contractually requiring compliance with applicable laws and NYS/CMS contract terms and enforcing that compliance; and, using data analysis, monitoring and auditing procedures, and the threat of sanctions to detect and prevent fraud, waste and abuse.

-Key program elements in CPHL's fraud, waste and abuse (FWA) detection program will include:
+Key program elements in Centers Plan for Healthy Living's CPHL fraud and abuse detection program will include:

-- Reviewing proposed contracts to ensure full disclosure of conflicts of interest, prices, and fraud prevention capabilities, such as the use of rules-based technology and analytical tools to detect and prevent FWA; - Verifying that providers and vendors have not been excluded from Federal or State programs; - Requiring credentials verification for physicians and other providers; - Reviewing eligibility and enrollment records to screen out ineligible members; - Reviewing claims history to identify outliers and the use of protocols to ensure that the member gets appropriate services for their care needs; - Reviewing claims history to identify any irregular billing practice/procedure or overpayments; - Reviewing appeals and grievances as an early warning system for potential FWA; - Monitoring vulnerable internal departments and auditing them periodically to identify vulnerabilities and instances of FWA; - Training providers, contracted vendors and CPHL staff on compliance and best practices to prevent, detect and report FWA; - Training managers on how to monitor their staff effectively to identify and prevent FWA.
+- reviewing proposed contracts to ensure full disclosure of conflicts of interest, prices, and fraud prevention capabilities, such as the use of rules-based technology and analytical tools to detect and prevent fraud; - verifying that providers and vendors have not been barred from Federal contracting; - requiring credentials verification for physicians and other providers; - reviewing eligibility and enrollment records to screen out ineligible members; - reviewing claims history to identify outliers and the use of protocols to ensure that the member gets appropriate services for their care needs - reviewing claims history to identify any irregular billing practice or procedure or overpayments; - reviewing appeals and grievances as an early warning system for potential fraud, waste and abuse. - monitoring vulnerable internal departments and auditing them periodically to identify vulnerabilities and instances of fraud, waste or abuse. - training providers, contracted vendors and CPHL staff on compliance, best practices to prevent fraud, how to detect fraud, and how to report fraud. - training managers on how to monitor their staff effectively to identify and prevent fraud.

-In the event that suspected FWA is identified, CPHL will promptly investigate the allegations and report the findings to the appropriate authorities.
+In the event that suspected fraud is identified, Centers Plan for Healthy Living will promptly investigate the allegations and report the findings to the proper authorities.